MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

 6. Select **Create.**

 ### Create application security groups to enable you to group together servers with similar functions, such as web servers.

+>**Note**: An application security group (ASGs) enables you to group together servers with similar functions, such as web servers.

 1. From the Azure portal menu, select + **Create a resource** > **Networking** > **Application security group,** or search for Application security group in the portal search box.